Photo credit: Korea Cultural Heritage Foundation

 When visiting Seoul, one thing that’s not to be missed is a walk around one of the city’s ancient palaces (Gyeongbokgung Palace, Gyeonghuigung Palace, Deoksugung Palace, Changgyeonggung Palace and Changdeokgung Palace and Huwon).
 These architectural gems were not only residences of kings and queens, but were also the center of politics and city life during the Joseon Dynasty (1392-1910).

-Changdeokgung Palace, in particular, is the perfect destination for those interested in the palaces.
-Designated as a World Heritage by UNESCO in 1997, Changdeokgung Palace is said to be the most traditional and authentic of Seoul’s five palaces.
+Changdeokgung Palace, in particular, is the perfect destination for those interested in seeing Korean palaces.
+Designated as a World Heritage site by UNESCO in 1997, Changdeokgung Palace is said to be the most traditional and authentic of Seoul’s five palaces.
 It has been praised for its architectural sensitivity to its natural surroundings and lauded as a representative masterpiece of East Asian Palace Architecture.
-The palace is also believed to have the perfect geographical location according to ancient philosophies, similar to that of Feng Shui.
+The palace is also believed to have the perfect geographical location according to ancient philosophies like that of Feng Shui.

-As amazing as the palace is in daylight, it’s even more magical when you stroll the grounds under the light of the full moon.
+As amazing as the palace is in the daylight, it’s even more magical when you stroll through the grounds under the light of the full moon.
 In the past, the moon held great significance for Koreans.
 Most people believed that the moon had special powers; they even performed a ceremony, praying to the spirits of the moon to grant them their deepest desires.
-Jeongwol Daeboreum (January 15th on the lunar calendar) and Chuseok (August 15th on the lunar calendar) are full moon days and still days when people make wishes to the moon and preserve the customs of their forefathers.
+Jeongwol Daeboreum (January 15th on the lunar calendar) and Chuseok (August 15th on the lunar calendar) are full moon days when, even to this day, people make wishes to the moon and preserve the customs of their forefathers.

-Join in this time-honored practice by making your own wish during your Changdeokgung Palace Moonlight Journey!
+Join in this time-honored practice by making your own wish during your moonlit journey through Changdeokgung Palace!
 The Moonlight Tour at Changdeokgung Palace is the only chance you can walk around in the palace at night.
-The tour takes place on the two days around the full moon period during April to May and September to November.
-Since each tour is limited to 100 people only, you will want to reserve your spot right away, because they fill up really fast.
+The tour takes place on the two days on either side of the full moon period, starting from April for the first session, and from August for the second half of the annual program.
+Since each tour only allows a limited number of people, it’s best to reserve right away because spots fill up fast.